-BAD MEDICINE LAKE AREA ASSOCIATION, INC.
+BAD MEDICINE LAKE AREA ASSOCIATION BYLAWS

 Section 3.
 Civil Rights.
-The Association shall comply with Title I of the Civil Rights Act of 1964, whereby no person on the grounds of race, color, sex, religion, age, national origin, marital status or sexual preference be excluded from participation in, be denied the due benefit of equal opportunity, or be subjected to discrimination under any program or activity conducted by the Association.
+The Association shall comply with Title I of the Civil Rights Act of 1964, whereby no person on the grounds of race, color, gender, religion, age, national origin, marital status or sexual preference shall be excluded from participation in, be denied the due benefit of equal opportunity, or be subjected to discrimination under any program or activity conducted by the Association.

 Section 3.
 Quorum.
 At any regular or special meeting of the members of the Association, the quorum necessary for the transaction of business shall be 25% of the total paid membership.

 Section 2.
 Nominating Committee.
-There shall be a Nominating Committee consisting of two (2) Directors named by the Board and two (2) members who shall be elected by and from the membership of this Association at each annual meeting thereof.
-The Nominating Committee shall serve until the next annual meeting at which time it shall present to members in attendance a slate of nominees for open Director positions.
+There shall be a Nominating Committee consisting of two (2) Directors named by the Board and two (2) members selected at the Annual Meeting.
+The Nominating Committee shall serve until the next Annual Meeting at which time it shall present to members a slate of nominees for open Director positions.

 Section 3.
 Directors Election.
-The Board of Directors as specified in the Articles shall be elected by and from the membership of this Association at the annual meeting thereof.
+The Board of Directors as specified in the Articles shall be elected by and from the membership of this Association at the Annual Meeting thereof.

 Section 5.
 Commencement of Terms.
 Directors who are elected at the annual meeting shall take office at the next Board of Directors meeting following their election.